voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ## Getting Started with Internal Mode

-These steps are only required to run FiftyOne Teams in [internal mode](#internal-mode).
+These steps are only required to run FiftyOne Enterprise in [internal mode](#internal-mode).
 Please skip when using Auth0 in [legacy mode](#legacy-mode).